katielin42/EE-Capstone/README.md

 **Hardware Setup**

-The setup for EVCU PCB should ideally be done after reviewing the schematic and layout.
+The setup for EVCU PCB should be done after reviewing the schematic and layout, which can be found under Hardware Design/EVCU Rev B/EVCU.
 For the EVCU PCB, provide a 12v DC input at J2 and ground signal.

 At J3, the APPS VPA/VPA2 and BSE sensor signal inputs to the ADC are labelled.
 Please consult the accelerator pedal datasheets to hook the APPS pedal/BSE sensors up correctly.